Page Reviewed / Updated - Feb. 2016

 4) Financial - candidates must fall within the financial guidelines for Indiana Medicaid.

-In 2015, Indiana Medicaid has income limits for an individual applicant of $2,199 / month.
+Indiana Medicaid has income limits for an individual applicant, which cannot exceed 300% of the Social Security Income (SSI) rate.
+As of 2016, this equates to a maximum monthly income of $2,199 / month.
 Married applicants can have higher incomes if their spouse is not also seeking Medicaid.
 In this situation, their joint income can be allocated to the non-applicant spouse as a living allowance, effectively lowering the applicant spouse's income to the appropriate level.

-The range of services paid for by this waiver have been specifically chosen to help individuals remain living outside of nursing homes.
-Applicants are evaluated individually and, in addition to case management, their customized plan of services may include any of the following.
+The range of services that are paid for by this waiver have been specifically chosen to help individuals remain living outside of nursing homes.
+Applicants are evaluated individually, and in addition to case management, their customized plan of services may include any of the following.
 Certain services listed below can be consumer directed, most notably attendant / personal care.